Ron was born in Toronto c. May 24, 1929, at the family home, 2231 St. Clair Avenue.

 Spears and McCormack Streets shown in the background of the above photo.

 Ron and Mary were married in Toronto c.
-October 1, 1948.
+October 1, 1948, at North Runnymede United church.

-They first considered having the ceremony at St. Cecilia's Church, but could not affort the fee for using the church.
+They first considered having the ceremony at St. Cecilia's Church.
+They had asked the priest, but he imposed restrictions on the ceremony that were unacceptable and they could not affort the fee for using the church.
 When they asked to be married at the home of the priest instead, they were refused.
-The Reverand W. Conning, at the United Church, 52 Batavia Avenue, was considerably more supportive of the young couple, so they got married in his home.
+The Reverand W. Conning at the United Church, 52 Batavia Avenue, was apparently more receptive to their wishes, so they got married in his home.

 Best Man: Norman Clark, Maid-of-Honour: Martha Baker.